ancwrd1/snx-rs/README.md

 * If additional MFA steps are required a prompt will be shown to enter the codes.
   If the application has no attached terminal an authentication error will be triggered.
-* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain (this will only work when using command mode and `snxctl` because the main application runs as a root user without access to keychain/kwallet).
+* If password is not provided in the configuration file or command line it will be prompted for and stored in the OS keychain unless `no-keychain` parameter is specified.
+Keychain integration is provided only when using command mode and `snxctl` because the main application runs as a root user.

 ## Building from sources